Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: MARL Framework in Cloud-Edge Environment under Data Governance

-DADC can be trained by both the on-policy and off-policy algorithms in a distributed manner.
-In this subsection, we present the on-policy learning for DADC.
-For demonstration purposes, we take the PPO algorithm \cite{PPO} as an example and adapt the single-agent PPO to the multi-agent and privacy-preserving settings.
+DADC can be trained using various RL algorithms in a distributed manner.
+For demonstration purposes, we employ the PPO algorithm \cite{PPO} as an example and adapt the single-agent PPO to the multi-agent settings within a cloud-edge environment.